 Working remotely on a multidisciplinary team was a new experience for me.
 Luckily we defined broad design parameters early on in the project, which allowed me to confidently make decisions without slowing down our workflow.

-As businesses continue to pour money into the data economy, so grows the number of analytics services promising to extract lavish, ROI positive insights from raw data.
-At the risk of being another face in this crowd, our campaign's approach was to instead focus on establishing a personal connection with Cervello's prospective clients.
-The inclination was that the participating companies would be more compelled to work with Cervello after fostering a friendly, non-business-related relationship.
+As businesses continue to pour money into the data economy, so grows the number of analytics services promising to extract lavish insights from raw data.
+At the risk of being another face in this crowd, our campaign's approach was to instead focus on establishing a personal connection with the prospective clients.
+Our hope was that the participants would be more compelled to work with Cervello after fostering a friendly, non-business relationship.

 The images below display some of the stock photography we decided upon during the next stages of the project.